History of the Archdiocese

 Archdiocesan Coat of Arms

-The insignia of the Archdiocese of San Antonio shows the large cross of Christin Faith, its center enlarged and squared to receive the cross peculiar to St. Anthony, called by heralds the TAU cross because of its resemblance to the Greek letter of that name.
+The insignia of the Archdiocese of San Antonio shows the large cross of Christian Faith, its center enlarged and squared to receive the cross peculiar to St. Anthony, called by heralds the TAU cross because of its resemblance to the Greek letter of that name.

 It is derived from the short crutch which the saint slipped under one arm to support his tired body during long vigils.
 Above the cross is the “Lone Star” of the State of Texas.
 Crowning the Shield is the Miter, the liturgical headdress worn by bishops as a symbol of their special dignity and prominence in the church.